-Operational space (OS): space required to perform all the task; it is the combination of the human and robot space and contains the collaborative space.
+Operational space (OS): space required to perform the whole task; it is the combination of the human and robot space and contains the collaborative space.

-The connections among the third level nodes are highlighted in Table 3, and the graphical representation in Figure 6.
-It is easy to see that some are source nodes, whereas other are sink nodes.
-Indeed, in this representation, the starting point is the load/unload space; the operational and collaborative workspaces are sink points and are the last steps of the decision process in this subgraph.
+The connections between the third-level nodes are highlighted in Table 3, and the graphical representation is shown in Figure 6.
+It is easy to see that some are source nodes, whereas others are sink nodes.
+Indeed, in this representation, the starting point is the load/unload space; the operational and collaborative workspaces are sink points and are the final steps in the decision-making process in this subgraph.

-This process should be replicated for all the second level nodes in order to obtain a complete matrix that highlights the connection among all the nodes.
+This process should be replicated for all the second-level nodes in order to obtain a complete matrix that highlights the connections between all the nodes.

-The result of this work is a matrix that can be filled according to the specific application and task.
+The result is a matrix that can be filled according to the specific application and task.

-The great utility and versatility of this tools are due to the easy organization and the possibility of using a set of existing or ad-hoc developed algorithms.
+This tool’s great utility and versatility is due to its easy organisation and the possibility of using a set of existing or ad-hoc developed algorithms.

 Conclusions

-In the present paper, the contents of ISO international standards for HRC workplaces are illustrated and the basis for an anthropocentric design approach as key enabling the fully HRI and the collaborative environment is highlighted.
+In this paper, the contents of the ISO international standards for HRC workplaces are illustrated and the basis for an anthropocentric design approach as key to fully enabling human–robot interaction and the collaborative environment is highlighted.

 Figure 6.
-Third level digraph representation for workspaces
+Third-level digraph representation for workspaces

-Two main elements are tackled: (i) the introduction of two elementary spaces (human and robot spaces) and (ii) their dynamic variations in terms of shape, size and position.
-Besides, human is assumed to be the key to enable a real collaborative relationship.
-The identification of dedicated spaces for human and robot can help to manage their interaction and to set them inside the workplace, overcoming the limitation due to a safety-based approach introduced by the standards.
-Therefore, the presented approach is oriented toward the layout designing process thanks to the use of elementary spaces.
-The purpose to achieve is to enable a collaborative environment where human and robot can work in synergic way.
+Two main elements are tackled: (i) the introduction of two elementary spaces (human and robot spaces) and (ii) their dynamic variations in terms of their shape, size and position.
+Furthermore, the human is assumed to be the key to enabling a real collaborative relationship.
+The identification of dedicated spaces for humans and robots can help to manage their interaction and to set them inside the workplace, overcoming the limitations connected to a safety-based approach, which has been introduced by the standards.
+Therefore, the presented approach is oriented towards the layout design process thanks to the use of elementary spaces.
+The purpose is to enable a collaborative environment where humans and robots can work in a synergic way.

-The proposed approach can lead the designing phase of the collaborative workplaces because it points to satisfy both the human needs, through an ergonomic workplace designing, and the productive needs, because of the consideration of human and robot together.
+The proposed approach can guide the design phase of collaborative workplaces because it satisfies both human needs, through an ergonomic workplace design, and productive needs, because of the consideration given to humans and robots together.

-Indeed, innovative workplaces need design approaches that have to move from a safety-based design to a collaboration-based design.
-In the new context, the human shall be considered as an element that improves the productivity capacity, instead as an intruder.
-In this scenario, it becomes necessary managing the concepts introduced above, together to the prescriptions about safety contained in the standards.
-For this reason, a multi-level graph-based approach has been used in order to: (i) define the functional requirements, linked to the design parameters, associated to HRC and (ii) manage the dense net of interdependences to drive the designing process.
-Starting from the contents of the standards, the main elements of a collaborative workplace were identified.
-Then, a decomposition from a first level was done.
-For the second level nodes a categorization of elements that compose the workplace and their relationship are proposed.
-Finally, an example of third level decomposition presents the main areas that compose the layout.
+Indeed, innovative workplaces need design approaches that move from a safety-based design to a collaboration-based design.
+In this new context, the human is considered to be an element that improves the productivity capacity instead of an intruder.
+In this scenario, it is necessary to manage the concepts introduced above together with the safety prescriptions contained in the standards.
+For this reason, a multi-level graph-based approach has been used in order to: (i) define the functional requirements linked to the design parameters and associated with HRC and (ii) manage the dense network of interdependencies to drive the design process.
+Starting with the contents of the standards, the main elements of a collaborative workplace were identified.
+A decomposition from the first level was then carried out.
+For the second-level nodes, a categorisation of the elements that make up the workplace and their relationships was proposed.
+Finally, an example of third-level decomposition presented the main areas that make up the layout.

-Therefore, the human robot collaboration can open interesting scenarios for the manufacturing future, leading to a higher level of flexibility and customization.
-Following this trend, in the next future, HRC will likely be widely used in private and public fields.
+Thus, human–robot collaboration can open interesting scenarios for the future of manufacturing, leading to a higher level of flexibility and customisation.
+As a result, in the near future, HRC will likely be widely used in private and public fields.

-The future perspectives point to the validation of collaborative workspaces and the possibility of dynamically updating the working areas by using tools and methods such as machine learning algorithms and digital twin.
+Future perspectives point to the validation of collaborative workspaces and the possibility of dynamically updating working areas by using tools and methods, such as machine-learning algorithms and digital twins.

 Acknowledgement